 A seasonal porch — also known as a three-season room — is essentially an enclosed porch.
-Generally, it’s built on a slab, boasts lots of windows, and does not have any heat or air conditioning.
+Generally, it’s built on a slab of poured concrete, boasts lots of windows, and does not have any heat or air conditioning.
 Hence why it’s only used three seasons of the year and not four.
 However, retrofitting the room with radiant heat can make it a usable space year round.
-And with more and more homeowners showing interest in extending their home’s living space outdoors, the ability to make a porch usable all year long is an exciting option.
+And with more and more homeowners showing interest in extending their home’s living space outdoors, the ability to make a porch usable all year long with radiant heating is an exciting option.

 How to Heat a 3-Season Room